 Tip: My favorite method is to freeze in individual servings in glass mason jars.
 This post has all my best tips for how to freeze anything in a mason jar.

-blended butternut squash soup in a black crockpot on white table
+Ladle of yellow butternut squash soup in a black slow cooker.

 Key Ingredients & Substitutions

-Butternut squash: Use pre-chopped butternut squash to save time & speed the prep up even more, or peel and chop your own for a budget-friendly option.
+• Butternut squash: Use pre-chopped, peeled butternut squash to save time & speed the prep up even more, or peel and chop your own for a budget-friendly option.

-Stock: Use vegetable stock for a vegetarian and vegan option.
-Storebought or homemade chicken stock will also work.
+• Stock: Use vegetable stock for a vegetarian and vegan option.
+Chicken stock also works well if you’re not making this soup vegetarian.

-Coconut milk: Adds creaminess and richness, without causing the soup to taste too much like coconut.
-Heavy cream can also be used.
+• Coconut milk: Adds creaminess and richness, without causing the soup to taste too much like coconut.
+I’ve made it with heavy cream, too, and it’s so good!

 Ingredients